Custom Playlists¶

 Optional note for your reference |

-Tag playlists are synced separately from the main playlist.
+Custom playlists (tag-, artist-, and discovery-based) are synced separately from the main playlist.
 Use the dedicated entry point:

 Warning

 python run.py only runs the main playlist sync.
-Tag playlists must be triggered separately via run_tags.py or from the web dashboard.
+Custom playlists must be triggered separately via run_tags.py or from the web dashboard (the Sync / Sync Multiple… buttons on the Custom Playlists tab).